bancaditalia/vldb-2023-kgroar-demo-assets/README.md

 # VLDB 2023 submission — KG-Roar 🦁 demo assets

-This repository Datasets used for the paper "KG-Roar: Interactive Datalog-based Reasoning on Virtual Knowledge Graphs" submitted to [VLDB 2023](https://vldb.org/2023/), the 49th International Conference on Very Large Data Bases.
+This repository includes the datasets used for the paper "KG-Roar: Interactive Datalog-based Reasoning on Virtual Knowledge Graphs" submitted to [VLDB 2023](https://vldb.org/2023/), the 49th International Conference on Very Large Data Bases.

 # Datasets